 In many cases, you’ll automatically connect to the internet.
 If not, complete the following steps to enter your network settings.
 If you aren’t sure what to enter, check with your network administrator or ISP.

 On your Mac, choose Apple menu > System Preferences, then click Network.

 Select Ethernet in the list on the left.

 Click the Configure IPv4 pop-up menu, then choose your ISP’s recommended configuration method.

-Using DHCP or Using BootP: Choose one of these if you receive an IP address automatically from your ISP.
+Using DHCP: Choose this if you receive an IP address automatically from your ISP.

 Using DHCP with manual address: Choose this if you received a specific IP address and your ISP uses DHCP or other network settings.

 Using BootP: Choose this if your ISP uses BootP.